-We’ve got Dave’s mum’s Yorkshire pudding recipe straight from The Hairy Bikers’ Food Tour of Britain, to serve with black pudding sausages and their special beer and onion beef gravy.
+We’ve got Dave’s mam’s Yorkshire puddings recipe straight from The Hairy Bikers’ Food Tour of Britain, to serve with black pudding sausages and a beer and onion beef gravy.

 - 4 heaped tbsp of plain flour

 - 1/2 tsp salt

 - 2-3 tbsp vegetable oil such as sunflower, or a blob of goose fat